The best way to study poetry? With history. If you’re studying American history, you need to study Anne Bradstreet, a Puritan poet.

 - As you read through each stanza, note any biblical allusions/principles.
 (There are several.)
 Make sure to identify and explain the allusion and for extra or Honors credit – add a Scripture reference.

-Additional Assignment Ideas from our American Literature course:
+Additional Assignment Ideas from our American Literature high school course:

 - Read an additional book of poetry by Anne Bradstreet, such as To My Husband and Other Poems.